plone/documentation/docs/classic-ui/static-resources.md

 ## Registering JavaScript and CSS

-To register a static resource in Plone 6, we need to use the `plone.base.interfaces.resources.IBundleRegistry` interface.
+To register a static resource in Plone, we need to use the `plone.base.interfaces.resources.IBundleRegistry` interface.

-The following example registers a JavaScript resource in `browser/profiles/default/registry` of your Plone 6 project.
+The following example registers a JavaScript resource in `browser/profiles/default/registry` of your Plone project.
-The JavaScript files have to be in the `browser/static` folder of your Plone 6 project.
+The JavaScript files have to be in the `browser/static` folder of your Plone project.

 ```xml
 <registry>